AlayaNetwork/Developer-Events/Hackathon_PLUS/HackathonPLUS-Itheum-Trusted Computation Framework/README.md

 <br/>

-- This been delivered and is fully functional and the `beta link` is here: https://datadex.itheum.com/
+- This has been delivered and is fully functional and the `beta link` is here: https://datadex.itheum.com/
-- Itheum <> PLatON Integration explanation video: https://www.youtube.com/watch?v=5t1e6tSqJ6U
+- Itheum <> PlatON integration full explanation and background of project is given in this short video: https://www.youtube.com/watch?v=5t1e6tSqJ6U
-- PlatON Wallet based login live demo video: https://youtu.be/5t1e6tSqJ6U?t=220
+- PlatON network via Metamask Wallet based login live demo video and full feature walkthrough demo video: https://youtu.be/5t1e6tSqJ6U?t=220

 <br/>